EPA chief Pruitt tells lawmakers ethics charges are distractions, lies

 WASHINGTON (Reuters) - U.S. Environmental Protection Agency chief Scott Pruitt told lawmakers during a heated congressional hearing on Thursday that allegations of ethical missteps plaguing his tenure are untrue and are intended to derail President Donald Trump’s agenda.

-“Facts are facts and fiction is fiction,” the embattled agency chief told a House of Representatives panel.
+“Facts are facts and fiction is fiction,” the embattled agency chief told a House of Representatives panel in the first of two hearings at which he was due to appear.
 “And a lie doesn’t become true just because it appears in the front page of the newspaper.”

 The hearings, ostensibly to discuss the EPA budget, pose a critical test for Pruitt as he seeks to avoid becoming the latest in a long list of Cabinet members and senior White House officials who have either quit or been fired by Trump.